 What I love about this Lebanese Slaw is that you can add other seasonal ingredients to it.
 Vine-ripened cherry tomatoes, Turkish cucumbers, or radishes would all work well here.
 Today I’ve intentionally kept it basic.

 Lebanese Slaw is traditionally made with mint.
-I’ve had versions with dried mint, and though I prefer fresh, the dried mint actually works.
+I’ve had versions with dried mint, and though I prefer fresh, the dried mint actually works too.
 Here we’re not only using fresh mint, but adding fresh parsley and dill as well.

 Add scallions or finely chopped onion.